rahulbtchrya/MachineLearning/README.md

 TwitterSpacyVec.py - This code uses a combination of Spacy's document vectors and XGBoost for classification of tweets.
 The vectors are obtained from Spacy's large english model "en_core_web_lg"

 FoodRecognition.py - This code uses Google's Inception V3 pre-trained model to classify images of food items.

+DimentionalityReduction.py - In this code we use common dimentionality reduction techniques on the auto-insurance dataset.
+We start with data vizualization and cleaning.
+Then we perform imputaion of missing values followed by normalization.
+Then we reduce our features using statictical techniques, like removing highly correlated features, removing variables having very low logistic regression coefficients, and finally implementing the random-forest classifier to determine the top 10 most important features.